Azure AD Connect user sign-in options

 On the User sign-in page, select the desired user sign-in.

-If you're only making a temporary switch to password synchronization, then select the Do not convert user accounts check box.
+If you're only making a temporary switch to password hash synchronization, then select the Do not convert user accounts check box.
 Not checking the option will convert each user to federated, and it can take several hours.

 - Learn more about integrating your on-premises identities with Azure Active Directory.